revodavid/openai-prompt-engineering-lab/docs/00-Introduction.md

 The instructions in this lab refer to the experience using Azure OpenAI Service.
 There are slight differences when using OpenAI services, which are dicussed in the next section.

 ## Sections

 Once you have completed the Setup step, you can skip ahead to any of the other sections:

-1. [Setup](07-Setup.md) [11 minutes].
-Create and deploy the Azure OpenAI resource in the Azure Portal
+1. [Setup](07-Setup.md).
+Create and deploy the Azure OpenAI resource in the Azure Portal.
+1. [OpenAI Setup](08-OpenAI-Setup.md).
+Alternatively, if you are using OpenAI, differences to be aware of for this lab.
-2. [Explore Models](10-Explore-Models.md) [2 minutes].
-Understand the natural language models availabe in Azure OpenAI Service.
+2. [Explore Models](10-Explore-Models.md).
+Understand the OpenAI natural language models available.
-3. [Completions](20-Completions.md) [11 minutes].
+3. [Completions](20-Completions.md).
 Understand and experiment with prompts and completions.
-4. [Tokens](Tokens) [3 minutes].
-Learn about tokens in Azure OpenAI models.
+4. [Tokens](30-Tokens.md).
+Learn about tokens in OpenAI models.
-5. [Applications](Applications) [6 minutes].
+5. [Applications](40-Applications.md).
 Learn about applications of natural language generative AI models.
-6. [Conversations](Conversations) [minutes].
+6. [Conversations](50-Conversations.md).
 Use the Chat playground.
-7. [Prompt Engineering](Prompt-Engineering) [minutes].
+7. [Prompt Engineering](60-Prompt-Engineering.md).
 Learn how to use prompt engineering to customize the behavior of the model.
-8. [Using the API](Using-the-API) [minutes].
-Learn how to use the Azure OpenAI API.
+8. [Using the API](70-Using-the-API.md).
+Learn how to use integrate OpenAI models into applications via the API.
-9. [Learnings and Resources](Learnings-and-Resources) [minutes].
+9. [Learnings and Resources](80-Learnings-and-Resources.md).
 Recap and links for further learning.
-10. [Extra Credit](Extra-Credit) [minutes].
+10. [Extra Credit](90-Extra-Credit.md).
 If you have time, explore the capabilities of Bing Chat.

 ## Feedback